akumuli/akumuli.github.io/_posts/2015-03-19-sequencer.md

 layout:     post
 title:      Sorting, caching and concurrency
 date:       2015-03-19 01:00:00
-summary: Akumuli is a time-series database input for which is supposed to be generated on different machines in the network.
-Each computer have it's own time source that can be used to generate data.
-Clocks on different machines...
+summary: Akumuli is a time-series database input for which is supposed to be generated on different machines...
 categories: akumuli
 ---